AlexDandy77/BlockSign-Server/README.md

 ```

 ---
-## Fake Email Mechanism
+## Real Email Mechanism
-The emails are sent via fake email service Ethereal (https://ethereal.email/messages).
-You can create an account and save credentials, then put them in .env file.
-The working credentials are provided in this README at .env description.
+Get credentials from your SMTP provider and put them into .env file.

 ---
 ## 📜 License
-MIT.

----
+This project is secured under MIT license.